itu-devops/lecture_notes/sessions/session_09/README_EXERCISE.md

 **Note:** This website was vulnerable in 2021.
 In 2022, wmap however, detects no more vulnerabilities.

-What you can do is go to ~~https://www.random-website.com/ and try to find a few other candidates or~~ run straight on your own system or run on [Metasploitable](https://sourceforge.net/projects/metasploitable/) -- a VM that's designed to be exploitable with metasploit.
+What you can do is  ~~https://www.random-website.com/ and try to find a few other candidates or~~

+- run straight on your own system, or
+- run on [Metasploitable](https://sourceforge.net/projects/metasploitable/) -- a VM that's designed to be exploitable with metasploit.